sdrss/reportNG/README.md

 ## Based on ReportNG v1.1.4 this is a new ReportNG with : ##
  - new HTML layout
- - new annotations for known Defects (expected failures)
+ - new annotation for Known Defects (expected failures)
- - new annotations for regression and new features tests
+ - new annotations for Regression and New Features Tests
- - graphs of test execution
+ - graphs of Test Execution
  - various fixes